odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 while the `tuupola/slim-jwt-auth` approach uses an array to configure the different routes.

-I think the array based configuration is not so good to maintain in the long run, for example when you add or change a route path you may miss to change the configuration and suddenly some routes are unprotected.
+I think the array based configuration is not so good to maintain in the long run, for example when you add or change a route path you may miss changing the configuration and suddenly some routes are unprotected.

 I prefer to explicitly add the `JwtAuthMiddleware` to specific routes or route groups in `routes.php`.